 The most popular Internet crime is Identity Theft, or ID Theft.
-You are a victim of ID Theft when someone uses your personal information, without your permission, for their own personal gain or to commit other criminal activities.
+You are a victim of ID Theft when someone uses your personal information, without your permission, for his/her own personal gain and/or to commit other criminal activities.

 - Preventive Actions